-Honors courses are designed for students (a) whose standardized comprehension score is three or more years above grade level and (b) whose SWT or portfolio submissions have received a minimum holistic rating of seven on a 10-point scale.
+Honors courses are designed for students (a) whose standardized comprehension score is three or more years above grade level and (b) whose SWT or portfolio submissions have received a minimum holistic rating of six on an 8-point scale.
 The prerequisite for placement in Level 1 (Honors) also includes (c) maintaining an average in College Prep, Level 1 (Honors) of no lower than an 80 or a teacher recommendation or (d) maintaining an average in College Prep, Level 2 of no lower than an 87 and a teacher recommendation.
 Independent summer-reading projects are required components of all (grades 9-12) Honors courses.

-CP Level-2 courses are designed for students (a) whose standardized comprehension is approximately two years above grade level and (b) whose SWT or other writing portfolio submissions have received a minimum holistic rating of six on a 10-point scale.
+CP Level-2 courses are designed for students (a) whose standardized comprehension is approximately two years above grade level and (b) whose SWT or other writing portfolio submissions have received a minimum holistic rating of five on an 8-point scale.

-CP Level-3 courses are designed for students (a) whose standardized comprehension score is at or near grade level and (b) whose SWT or other writing portfolio submissions have received a minimum holistic rating of five on a 10-point scale.
+CP Level-3 courses are designed for students (a) whose standardized comprehension score is at or near grade level and (b) whose SWT or other writing portfolio submissions have received a minimum holistic rating of four on an 8-point scale.